AMLab-Amsterdam/FNP/README.md

 We provide implementations of our proposed models in PyTorch for both regression and classification tasks in `models.py`.
 For examples on how to use those classes in practice we have two simple experiments that use them in `FNP Example.py`.
+This code is provided as is and is not maintained / updated.

 ## *Reference*
     @article{louizos2019functional,